“Shaping Confident Dogs™” – Positive Dog Training Education.

 Pawrus® Dog Training Academy, a Karen Pryor Academy Certified Training Partner (KPA CTP), was established for dogs and humans to communicate using science-based and positive reinforcement methods, successfully forging a lifetime dog-human bond.

 We are the first and only training academy in Singapore to be specialised in the development of positive emotions in dogs and people using science-based methods.
-The training academy is privileged to be led by Training Director Kevin Yeo, who not only has years of experience training military working dogs, but has also successfully trained and coached thousands of pet dogs and their parents to achieve partnerships lasting many lifetimes in countries and continents such as Singapore, Taiwan, United Kingdom and the United States of America.
+The training academy is led by Training Director Kevin Yeo, who not only has years of experience training military working dogs, but has also successfully trained and coached thousands of pet dogs and their parents to achieve partnerships lasting many lifetimes in countries and continents such as Singapore, Taiwan, United Kingdom and the United States of America.

 The key to a successful relationship is figuring out what a dog-human bond is.
 A dog-human bond is built upon consistent communication and trust between dogs and humans, forged on a common understanding and many iterations of positive experiences (‘reinforcement history’).
 We begin the forging process by obtaining the dogs’ and humans’ individual dedications, then facilitating collaboration between them by getting them to work towards a common objective together.
 In our school, confidence is the common objective that we have set for our dogs and dog parents.